Synternet/syntropy-ansible-collection/roles/syntropy-oracle/README.md

 # Syntropy agent automatic installation with Ansible on Oracle Linux 8

-This Ansible role is for the automated installation of Syntropy client for Oracle Linux 8 Distribution.
+This Ansible role is for automated installation of Syntropy client for Oracle Linux 8 Distribution.

 <p align="center"> <img src="img/syntropy_agent_oracle.png"> </p>